-March 24, 2004 - A Spanish judge charges two more suspects, Naima Oulad and Rafa Zuher, in the March 11 commuter train bombings around Madrid, bringing the total number of people charged in the attacks to 11.
+March 24, 2004 - A Spanish judge charges two more suspects, Naima Oulad and Rafa Zouhier, in the train bombings, bringing the total number of people charged in the attacks to 11.

-March 30, 2004 - Spanish Interior Minister Angel Acebes names a Moroccan terrorist group, Moroccan Islamist Combat Group (GICM), as the principal focus in the investigation of the Madrid train bombings.
+March 30, 2004 - Spanish Interior Minister Angel Acebes names a Moroccan terrorist group, Moroccan Islamist Combat Group (GICM), as the principal focus in the investigation.

-March 30, 2004 - Moroccan Fouad El Morabit, who had been released without charges, is re-arrested hours later.
+March 30, 2004 - Moroccan Fouad El Morabit, who had been released without charges, is rearrested.
 Court sources also confirm the latest arrest in the case, a man identified as Otman el Gnaout.

 March 30, 2004 - Basel Ghayoun, a Syrian man, is charged in the bombings.
 Hamid Ahmidan of Morocco is charged with collaborating with a terrorist group and a count of drug possession.
 Three other men are released.

-March 31, 2004 - A Spanish National Court judge issues international arrest warrants for six more suspects in the Madrid train bombings as the investigation focuses on the Moroccan Islamic Combatant Group (GICM).
-The Interior Ministry also releases their names and photographs to the public.
-The Interior Ministry said five of the men sought are Moroccans.
+March 31, 2004 - A Spanish National Court judge issues international arrest warrants for six more suspects as the investigation focuses on the GICM.
+The Interior Ministry says five of the men sought are Moroccans.
 They include two brothers and a man who is related to other Moroccans previously arrested.
-The sixth man sought is a Tunisian.
+The sixth man sought is Tunisian.